neildawson/neildawson.github.io/_work/eligibilityhub.md

 Consequently, there are many actions you can take to improve your scores, so we needed to narrow our focus. <mark>Tom and I built a model of all the factors influencing both scores</mark>.
 We gathered data points and other considerations, including:

-- Impact, or how much weight each factor carried in each score calculation (sourced from supplier documentation and a study by our data science team)
+- **Impact**, or how much weight each factor carried in each score calculation (sourced from supplier documentation and a study by our data science team)
-- Number of TotallyMoney customers currently affected
+- **Quantity** of TotallyMoney customers currently affected
-- Quality of the existing experience in our product (if any!)
+- **Quality** of the existing experience in our product (if any!)

 Now we could see which factors were common to both scores and assess their importance, <mark>we prioritised the list to determine where to start</mark>.
 We settled on a short list of impactful factors we’d explain to customers in an initial release, planning to follow up with more factors later.